kjin/cnysa/README.md

 A string after represents the async resource type.

-After that, you get a list of numbers delimited by `:`.
-The first number is the `uid` passed in to the corresponding hook, and subsequent numbers follow its `triggerAsyncId` chain.

-For `before` lines, you'll also see the current execution ID (ex), trigger ID (tr), and an opening brace.
+The async resource's execution ID follows.
+For `init` events, if the trigger ID is different than the current execution ID, it is displayed as well.

 `before`-`after` pairs are visualized as indents.
-A closing brace indicates an `after` event emission.

 ## Examples